 So, we can add Molson Coors (TAP) to the list of companies forced to cut their dividends.
 The brewer announced it was suspending 2020 distributions on its two classes of common shares last week.
 The shares remain beat up, and currently sit less than 10% above their March lows.
 In contrast, the S&P 500 is now around 35% above its 1Q20 low point.

-Now, regular readers will know I have been bullish on Molson for some time know.
+Regular readers will know I have been bullish on Molson for some time know.
 Principally, that outlook revolved around debt reduction following its buyout of the MillerCoors joint venture.
-That deal saw it consolidate its position in the stodgy US beer market, though net debt ballooned to circa $11,500m at the end of FY16.
+That deal saw Molson consolidate its position in the stodgy US beer market, though it also net debt to balloon to circa $11,500m at the end of FY16.
 At the time, that figure was worth somewhere in the region of 4.5x annual EBITDA.

 The COVID-19 pandemic obviously makes things slightly more complicated, at least in the short-term.
 When I last covered the stock in March, I made the claim that Molson represented a solid defensive play.
 I based that statement on the fact that 70% of its sales come from the United States, where the impact of lockdowns on beer sales should be less of an issue for the company.
 I also claimed that folks could enjoy a 5.4% dividend yield, comfortably covered by underlying cash profit.
 Those statements don’t look so clever right now, though I remain bullish at the current share price.

 Since that piece, the company has released financial results covering its fiscal first quarter.
 The numbers were pretty ugly, with revenue down 8.7% and EBITDA down 17%.
-In constant currency terms, those figures improve slightly to 8.2% and 15.8% respectively.
+Those figures improve slightly in constant currency terms, to 8.2% and 15.8% respectively.
 Global brand volume clocked in at 17.865 million hectoliters, down 1.8% on the equivalent period last year.

 Quite a lot is obviously going on within those figures.
 In the United States, the company suffered a tragic shooting at its Milwaukee brewery toward the end of February.
 Management stated it had a material impact on sales to wholesalers in late-February and early-March.
 Over In Europe, COVID-19 lockdowns hurt its on-trade business, which accounts for circa 50% of net sales in the region.
 In the UK, its most profitable European business, on-trade is more like 75% of net revenue.
 In the United States, which represents 70% of Molson’s total business by net sales, less than 20% of net revenue comes from on-trade.